Medabots: Other characters

-The Student Council is Riverview Junior High's administrative organization consisting of an unnamed president, vice-president, and secretary.
+The Student Council is Riverview Junior High's administrative organization, consisting of an unnamed president, vice-president, and secretary.
 They were first seen in the first episode where Samantha defeats the Student Council President.
 The Student Council President enlisted Ikki to defeat Samantha and regain their meeting room.
-The Student Council later encountered Squidguts and Gobanko at the bridge and wouldn't let them pass causing the Student Council President to try to beat them in a robattle to no avail.
+The Student Council later encountered Squidguts and Gobanko at the bridge and refused to let them pass, causing the Student Council President to unsuccessfully try and beat them in a Robattle.